 Below are the policies for my Home Studio operating under Progress Unlimited, LLC.
 While some policies may overlap, Music Settlement (TMS) students must review and follow TMS policies as outlined on the TMS website and enrollment materials.

-Fall / Spring Lessons: Fall / Spring Semesters are 18 lessons for Fall and 16 lessons for Spring, for a school year of 34 lessons.
+Fall / Spring Lessons: The Fall / Spring Semesters are 18 lessons for Fall (except for Monday, which is 17 lessons) and 16 lessons for Spring (except for Monday, which is 17 lessons), for a school year of 34 lessons.
 In general, the fall session begins after Labor Day and Spring begins in early February.
 I follow The Music Settlement schedule to keep all of my students aligned.
 Please see my current schedule for specific dates.

 Sample Lessons: New Home Studio (HS) students can schedule a sample lesson so we can both determine if it is a good fit.
 Parents must commit to helping their young children with daily practice and older students must commit to practicing daily on their own.

 Recitals: I will schedule at least one recital each year, usually in the spring, and encourage all students to participate if at all possible.
 A maximum of two lessons prior to a recital may take the form of rehearsals in preparation for the performance.